 There have been lots of rumors and leaks about the upcoming flagship smartphones.
 The question is, will the speculations turn out to be true?
 Here is what we know so far.

 Google’s surprise drop confirms they will release two Pixel 7 models (Pixel 7 and Pixel 7 Pro).
 However, 9to5Google hints we may be looking for a third pixel 7 headset soon, probably a Pixel 7a.
 When tracing codes for the awaited Pixel 7 and 7 Pro, the company came across other codenames, ‘Felix and Lynn’, which suggests that Google may be working on another high-end Pixel 7 model.

 Google Pixel 7 Projected Release Date

-During its 2022 I/O developer conference, Google announced that Pixel 7 and Pixel 7 Pro would be debuting this fall.
-But, should we take their word?
+During its 2022 I/O developer conference, Google announced that the Pixel 7 and Pixel 7 Pro would be debuting this fall.
+But should we take their word?

 The table below illustrates that Google has a track record of releasing its fall flagships in October.